TheOdinProject/curriculum/javascript/path.md

     This will connect what you know about events with a standard pattern for hooking into those events -- the callback.
 4. PROJECT: Callback Madness
     /project_callbacks.md
+    A chance to apply what you've learned about callbacks by building another in-browser app.
 5. Using Canvas to Draw and More
     /canvas.md
     Once you can use canvas, you're only limited by your creativity (and maybe your geometry skills).
 6. PROJECT: Arcade Games with Canvas /project_canvas.md
+    You'll see how much fun it can be to build with canvas as we bring back the classics with Missile Command!

 ## Submitting Data with AJAX